dcl-2018-01/curriculum/docs/tidy-eval.md

 #> Error in grouped_df_impl(data, unname(vars), drop): Column `group_var` is unknown
 ```

-The error complains that there’s no column called `group_var` - that’s
+The error complains that there’s no column called `group_var` - that
-not a surprise, because we don’t want to use the variable `group_var`
+shouldn’t be a surprise, because we don’t want to use the variable
-directly; we want to use it indirectly to refer to `cyl`.
-To fix this
+`group_var` directly; we want to use its contents to refer to `cyl`.
+To
-problem we need to perform the final step: quoting and unquoting.
-You
+fix this problem we need to perform the final step: quoting and
-can think of quoting as being infectious: if you want your function to
+unquoting.
+You can think of quoting as being infectious: if you want
-vary an automated quoted argument, you also need to quote the
+your function to vary an automated quoted argument, you also need to
-corresponding argument.
-Then to refer to the variable indirectly, you
+quote the corresponding argument.
+Then to refer to the variable
-need to unquote it.
+indirectly, you need to unquote it.

 ``` r
 grouped_mean <- function(df, group_var, summary_var) {